Econoline Crush: The Devil You Know and mainstream success (1997–2000)

 In 1997, Econoline Crush released The Devil You Know.
-They embarked on a tour with KISS, Foo Fighters, Green Day, The Tea Party, and other bands.
+They embarked on a tour with Kiss, Foo Fighters, Green Day, The Tea Party, and other bands.
 For the album's US release, Econoline Crush departed from Nettwerk Records, and instead signed with Restless Records.
-The US release occurred in the spring of 1998, and they went again on tour with KISS, Stabbing Westward, God Lives Underwater, among others.
+The US release occurred in the spring of 1998, and they went again on tour with Kiss, Stabbing Westward, God Lives Underwater, among others.

 During the recording of the album and after it was released, the lineup had changed numerous times.
 Eric "Statik" Anest (from the band Collide) briefly contributed keyboards, replacing Percy.
 Bassist Yaremko left the band during recording to join singer-songwriter Bif Naked and then rejoined late in the touring cycle (with Don Binns, Ken Fleming, and then Thom Christiansen filling in).
 Drummer Leask left the band towards the end of the Affliction tours.
 He was at first replaced by Marc Villeneuve, and then Robert Wagner became the band's drummer during the album's recording sessions (only to be replaced himself by Nico Quintal and then Johnny Haro during the tours).
 Also, guitarist Morfitt was briefly in the band alongside Sigmund, but Morfitt left after the touring ended for The Devil You Know.

 The single "All That You Are (X3)" charted highly in both the US (No. 18 on Billboard's Hot Mainstream Rock chart) and Canada (No. 12 on RPM's Hot 100 chart and No. 9 on RPM's Alternative 30 chart).
 The singles "Home" and "Surefire (Never Enough)" had also found moderate airplay in both countries.
 The band received their second Juno nomination in 1998 due to The Devil You Know, and performed live at the televised Juno ceremony.
 The album also received gold and platinum awards.
 In December 1999, Econoline Crush contributed "You Don't Know What It's Like" to MuchMusic's Big Shiny Tunes 4 compilation.
 It was released as a successful single shortly after, as overall it had peaked at No. 13 on RPM's Alternative 30 chart and at No. 29 on Billboard's Hot Mainstream Rock chart (it was also re-released in 2001 to support the next album).

 During this time, some of the band's songs appeared on television shows, including Melrose Place and Psi Factor.
 Econoline Crush also physically appeared in an episode of The Crow: Stairway to Heaven, a TV show that was filmed in the band's home city of Vancouver.
 In addition, the 1999 Sony PlayStation game Sled Storm featured remixed versions of the songs "Sparkle and Shine", "Nowhere Now", and "Surefire (Never Enough)".
+"Sparkle and Shine" was also included on the companion album to Hitman Hart: Wrestling With Shadows; the music on the album was influenced by Canadian professional wrestler Bret Hart's choices in music.